chefkoch24/neuro-symbolic-asag/README.md

 `python run_final_eval.py`

-it's necessary to link/ uncomment the respective lines to configure the correct model combinations
+it's necessary to link/ uncomment the respective lines to configure the correct model combinations.
+All grading models are stored in separate folders in the *logs* folder and contain a hyperparameter file and metrics.csv which was created during training.

 ## Evaluation